aws-samples/aws-iot-workshop/README.md

 ### What did we learn?

-- How to create an SNS topics for SMS and email delivery
+- How to create an SNS topic for SMS and email delivery
 - How to create a subscriber for your SNS topic
 - How to create a Lambda function
 - How to create an IoT Rule and Action